-Morrow County is the land use regulatory authority for the portion of the Interchange Management Study Area (IMSA).
-To ensure the continued operation and safety integrity of the interchange, Morrow County should adopt an IAMP Management Area.
-Future development and land use actions within the IAMP Management Area will be monitored to ensure that volume-to-capacity ratios do not exceed the adopted Oregon Highway Plan mobility standards at the ramp terminals.
-This can be accomplished through Development Review guidelines included within the proposed amendments to the County's Zoning and Subdivision Ordinances as described in the following sections.
+The City of Boardman is the land use regulatory authority for most of the Interchange Management Study Area (IMSA); for land that is located outside of the City's UGB, Morrow County is the land use regulatory authority.
+To ensure the continued operation and safety integrity of the interchange, both the City of Boardman and Morrow County should adopt and map an IAMP Management Area based on the IMSA.
+Because the City of Boardman already has an adopted and mapped IAMP Overlay District, the can achieve this objective by amending the City's Comprehensive Plan and Zoning map to include an IAMP Overlay District that encompasses the POM interchange.
+Future development and land use actions within the IAMP Management Area (the IAMP Overlay District for areas within the City), will be monitored to ensure that volume-to-capacity ratios do not exceed the adopted Oregon Highway Plan mobility standards at the ramp terminals.
+This can be accomplished through Development Review guidelines included within the proposed amendments to the City and County's land use and development ordinances as described in the following sections.